dgabbe/rprofile.site/README.md

 preferences.

 To save disk space and prevent reinstalling libraries when a new version of R is installed, the major versions use the same library, i.e.`~/Library/R/3.x/library/`, which is defined by `R_LIBS_USER`.

 Jump to the [Installation](#installation).
 Jump to [Release Notes](#release-notes).

-### Diagnoising & Correcting Errors From Minor R Release Updates
+### Diagnosing & Correcting Errors From Minor R Release Updates

-Keeping a common library across the same major verison of R can create some mischief when you install a minor update.
-For example 3.3 to 3.4.0.
+Keeping a common library across the same major version of R can create some mischief when you install a minor update.
+For example, 3.3 to 3.4.0.
 The error I end up fixing is about loading and the first 2 lines are similar to:
 ```
 1: dyn.load(file, DLLpath = DLLpath, ...)